elicia4/linux_notes/tools/bash/notes/02-start.md

 </html>"
 ```

-We also added the shell variable `HOSTNAME`, it's the network name for the
+We also added the shell variable `$HOSTNAME`, it's the network name for the
 machine.

 The shell provides a way to enforce the immutability of constants, through the